scarlet.operator¶

-scarlet.operator.diagonalizeArray(arr, shape=None, dtype=<class 'numpy.float64'>)[source]
+- scarlet.operator.diagonalizeArray(arr, shape=None, dtype=<class 'numpy.float64'>)[source]¶

 Convert an array to a matrix that compares each pixel to its neighbors Given an array with length N, create an 8xN array, where each row will be a diagonal in a diagonalized array.
 Each column in this matrix is a row in the larger NxN matrix used for an operator, except that this 2D array only contains the values used to create the bands in the band diagonal matrix.
-Because the off-diagonal bands have less than N elements, getOffsets is used to create a mask that will set the elements of the array that are outside of the matrix to zero. arr is the vector to diagonalize, for example the distance from each pixel to the peak, or the angle of the vector to the peak. shape is the shape of the original image.
+Because the off-diagonal bands have less than N elements,

-scarlet.operator.diagonalsToSparse(diagonals, shape, dtype=<class 'numpy.float64'>)[source]
+- scarlet.operator.diagonalsToSparse(diagonals, shape, dtype=<class 'numpy.float64'>)[source]¶

-Convert a diagonalized array into a sparse diagonal matrix diagonalizeArray creates an 8xN array representing the bands that describe the interactions of a pixel with its neighbors.
+creates an 8xN array representing the bands that describe the interactions of a pixel with its neighbors.
 This function takes that 8xN array and converts it into a sparse diagonal matrix.
 See diagonalizeArray for the details of the 8xN array.

 Finds a Q that is within the solution space that can act as an appropriate target (could be rigorously constructed later)

-scarlet.operator.find_relevant_dim(Y, Q, Vs)[source]
+- scarlet.operator.find_relevant_dim(Y, Q, Vs)[source]¶

 Finds a dimension relevant to the problem by ‘raycasting’ from Y to Q